mcruz206/LearnAI-Bootcamp/lab02.3-cognitive_services/README.md

     faceEmotions.AddRange(await EmotionServiceHelper.RecognizeAsync(imageStreamCallback));

 Note that this doesn't return the TopEmotion that we originally wanted for our FaceInsights (take a look at `FaceInsights.cs`).
 We don't want to include the scores for each emotion or list all the emotions for everyone.
 We really just care about the main emotion each face shows.
 Similar to `AnalyzeFacesAsync`, we will use a foreach loop to find the top emotion and store it in faceInsights.
-Below what you already have in `ProcessImageAsync`, paste in the following skeleton code:
+Below what you already have in `ProcessImageAsync` (but above `return result;`), paste in the following skeleton code:

     foreach (var faceInsights in result.FaceInsights)
     {